 Rory began performing at the age of 16, appearing in his first production Jesus Christ Superstar at St Kentigern College and found a love for the performing arts, "I know I've always wanted to be a singer, but at the same time can't believe that I am finally getting the opportunity to pursue it as a realistic career choice.”

 Rory has now appeared in over 15 music, television and theatre productions including a short stint as Jimmy Taylor in Shortland Street (2014), Sky in Mamma Mia!
-(2014), Raoul in The Phantom of the Opera (2016) and an upcoming role in the new Screentime television series Dear Murderer, which will be released later this year.
+(2014), Raoul in The Phantom of the Opera (2016) and a role in the New Zealand television series Dear Murderer (2017).

 "What is so fantastic about Operatunity is that they seek out both experienced and new singers and provide them with a platform to perform professionally right around the country.
 The professional working experience I have had with Operatunity has proved to be an invaluable credit for getting further work, and I am very grateful for the faith they have shown in me."

-Catch Rory Nolan in The Golden Era of Musicals from 23rd July - 24th August.
+Rory first performed with Operatunity back in 2013 and is back for The Golden Era of Musicals alongside Sue Boland, John Cameron, Hamish McGregor, Stuart Coats, our newest soprano Kelly Harris and pianist Paul Carnegie-Jones.
+Touring nationwide 23rd July - 24th August.
 Tickets are selling fast, book yours here!